lgdd/liferay-cloud-upgrade-action/README.md

 # Liferay Cloud Upgrade Action

-GitHub Action to create a new branch and pull request if a new versions for Liferay Cloud Docker images are available.
+GitHub Action to create a new branch and pull request if new versions for Liferay Cloud Docker images are available.

 If you're looking for the same action but for Liferay upgrade, take a look at this: https://github.com/lgdd/liferay-upgrade-action